Sabbirhossain97/Sabbirhossain97/README.md

 ### Hi there 👋, I'm Sabbir Hossain
-## I am a Web Developer, Tech Enthusiast, Movie freak and Traveller
+## I am a Web Developer, Tech Enthusiast and Traveller

 - 💬 Ask me about Web Development
 - 👨‍💻 All of my projects are available at [https://sabbirontheweb.com/](https://sabbirontheweb.com/)